 The goals of a website layout

-In web design, layout refers to the way visual elements on a web page are arranged, sized, and ordered.
+In web design, website layout refers to the way visual elements on a web page are arranged, sized, and ordered.
 It impacts aspects of your user’s experience, including how easy your content is to digest, where people naturally focus, and how they behave on your site.

 Here, we dissect what makes an effective layout in 2022, and go into more detail about why layout design has such a profound effect on user behaviour.